Applications for Graduation:

 - What do I do to get an Enrollment Verification for my insurance company?

-- If you need verification that you are a student for your insurance company, students need to stop by the Registrar’s Office and request it be sent.
+- If you need verification that you are a student for your insurance company, students need to request it to be sent by the Registrar’s office.
 There is no charge for this service.

 - How do I register for classes?

 - Before a student can register for classes, they must talk with their Advisor.
-Once they have met with their advisor, the student can either register online via their student portal or come to the Registrar’s Office or send the Registrar’s Office an e-mail to get registered.
+Once they have met with their advisor, the student can either register online via their student portal or through their advisor.

 - Can I get a low grade changed on my transcript?

 Students may repeat a course for credit when grades of “D”, “F”, or “WF” have been earned.
 When the course is repeated for credit, both grades will appear on the student’s transcript, but only the repeated grade will be calculated in the cumulative GPA.
 In no case, if a course is repeated, will credit toward a degree be given twice for the same class.
-The student must fill out the appropriate paperwork in the Registrar’s Office for removing the original grade.
 No more than 24 credit hours can be repeated for credit.
 The repeated class must be taken in the same format as the original format (repeat an intensive course with an intensive course, etc.) or with an equivalent course in the traditional format.